Orelhamamy/Depth-image-forecasting-using-cGAN/README.md

 # Depth image forecasting
 By Orel Hamamy(https://github.com/Orelhamamy) and [Or Tslil](https://github.com/ortslil64).
-This project is the final BSc project.
+This project is a final BSc project.

 This project includes: